 - Oats / steel-cut oats / rolled oats (A breakfast favorite.
 Slow digesting, fills you up).

 - Brown rice / wild rice / basmati (whole grain) (Swap white rice for brown or whole grain varieties).
+Whole wheat bread and whole wheat pasta can also fit well into balanced macro plans, especially for active individuals needing higher carb intake.

 - Legumes (beans, lentils, chickpeas, peas) (These are carbohydrate and protein sources.
 Fantastic for macro balance).